 The Cuban daiquiri isn’t the sugar-loaded blended ice drink beloved of beach resorts, it’s a sophisticated, cocktail with a well-documented history.
-It’s probably the most well known Cuban cocktail of white rum and lime.
+It’s probably the most well-known Cuban cocktail of white rum and lime.

 Cuban daiquiri history

-The classic daiquiri takes its name from the mining town, mine and beach of the same name- Daiquiri in the southeast of Cuba.
+The classic daiquiri takes its name from the mining town, mine, and beach of the same name- Daiquiri in the southeast of Cuba.
 It is closely related to the Canchanchara, but credit for its invention goes to an American by the name of Jennings Stockton Cox.
 Following the Spanish-American War, which ended with Roosevelt’s victory in 1898, the Americans began to exploit the natural resources of Cuba.
 An iron ore mine was opened in the southeast of Cuba and Cox’s men began to work it.
-Cuba, however, came with a significant threat of Yellow Fever, so salaries were high, and compensation also included a monthly ratio of the local rum.
+Cuba, however, came with a significant threat of Yellow Fever, so salaries were high, and compensation also included a monthly ration of the local rum.
 While Cox is credited with inventing the Daiquiri there are two different legends as to how it actually happened.

-- The daiquiri was created to protect the workers against Yellow Fever, as the ingredients of rum, lime and sugar were thought to protect against it.
+- The daiquiri was created to protect the workers against Yellow Fever, as the ingredients of rum, lime, and sugar were thought to protect against it.

 - Cox ran out of gin at a party of fellow Americans and mixed the concoction to mask the taste of the rum he subsequently served

 Whichever story you want to believe the recipe is in no doubt, having been recorded in Cox’s personal diary at the time.